FChannel0/FChannel-Server/README.md

 Have golang installed a correct GOPATH

-Move config-init to config and change the values to reflect the instance
+Copy config-init to config and change the values to reflect the instance

 Create the database, username, and password for psql that is used in config file